jazzlyj/containers/docker/README.md

     3af14c9a24c9: Pushed
     v1: digest: sha256:bfb112db4075460ec042ce13e0b9c3ebd982f93ae0be155496d050bb70006750 size: 1570

-- Exec a shell onto the docker-registry-pod and list contents of docker registry dir
+- From the working host (not the minikube host); exec a shell onto the docker-registry-pod and list contents of docker registry dir

 ```bash
 kubectl exec docker-registry-pod-docker-registry-dev -it -- sh